-- Not exceed one sales office or model home per builder or developer in a section or phase of a new development; - Be operated by a developer or builder active in the same section or phase where the sales office or model home is located; - Be located on an approved lot intended to be occupied by a dwelling unit; - Comply with the applicable zoning district standards or the development plan, if applicable; - 5.
-Be aesthetically compatible with the character of surrounding development in terms of exterior color, predominant exterior building materials, and landscape; - 6.
+- 1. Not exceed one sales office or model home per builder or developer in a section or phase of a new development; - 2.
+Be operated by a developer or builder active in the same section or phase where the sales office or model home is located: - 3.
+Be located on an approved lot intended to be occupied by a dwelling unit; - 4.
+Comply with the applicable zoning district standards or the development plan, if applicable; - 5.
+Be aesthetically compatible with the character of surrounding development in terms of exterior color, predominant exterior building materials. landscape; - 6.
 Be either constructed and intended for ultimate residential use as part of the residential development or a temporary modular office unit.
 If a temporary modular office unit is constructed, the following additional standards shall be met: - a.
-The modular office unit must be placed on a proper foundation, as recommended by the manufacturer. - Skirting shall be installed around all sides of the modular office unit; and - Evergreen shrubs shall be planted around the base of the structure, each located five feet on-center, when visible from other developed lots or public right-of-way; and
+The modular office unit must be placed on a proper foundation, recommended the bv manufacturer. - b.
+Skirting shall be installed around all sides of the modular office unit: and - c.
+Evergreen shrubs shall be planted around the base of the structure, each located five feet on-center. when visible from other developed lots or public right-of-way; and